Renault-Nissan vehicle platforms lift alliance savings

 Squeezed by the rising costs of emissions regulations at home and tougher competition in emerging markets, where demand is slowing, carmakers are scrambling for economies of scale through mergers, alliances and ad-hoc production deals.

-Renault-Nissan trails behind rivals such as Volkswagen (VOWG_p.DE) and Toyota (7203.T) on platform scale - the number of vehicles assembled from a common architecture.
+Renault-Nissan trails behind rivals such as Volkswagen and Toyota on platform scale - the number of vehicles assembled from a common architecture.